Here Are The 'Outside The Box' Progressive Ideas 2020 Democrats Are Pitching

 Loading...

 And that's just a partial list of the ambitious ideas that potential 2020 contenders are floating.
-There's also Booker's baby bonds idea, Sanders' Stop BEZOS Act, and Gillibrand's proposal to bring banking to post offices, to name a few.
+There's also Booker's baby bonds idea, Sanders' Stop BEZOS Act and Gillibrand's proposal to bring banking to post offices, to name a few.

 Popular?
 Maybe.
 Doable? ... maybe?